Byzantine Empire under the Isaurian dynasty: Background: Byzantium in the 7th century

-At the same time, the disasters of the 7th century saw major changes in the society and nature of what remained of the Empire: the urbanized, cosmopolitan civilization of Late Antiquity came to an end, and the Medieval era began.
+At the same time, the disasters of the 7th century saw major changes in the society and nature of what remained of the Empire: the urbanised, cosmopolitan civilisation of Late Antiquity came to an end, and the Medieval era began.
 With the decline of most cities to a small, fortified urban cores that functioned merely as administrative centres, society became largely agrarian, while education and intellectual life almost vanished.
 The loss of the Empire's richest provinces, coupled with successive invasions, reduced the imperial economy to a relatively impoverished state, compared to the resources available to the Caliphate.
 The monetary economy persisted, but the barter economy experienced a revival as well.
 Administrative practice also changed: alongside the continued existence of the late Roman provincial system, the surviving field armies were reorganised into the theme system as a means to preserve the remaining imperial territory, although the extensive power concentrated in the hands of the thematic commanders, the strategoi, made them prone to rebel.
 At the same time, the central bureaucracy in Constantinople also rose in importance.
 In the religious field, the loss of the Monophysite eastern provinces ended the need for the unsuccessful compromise doctrine of Monotheletism, which was abandoned at the Third Council of Constantinople in 680, while the Quinisext Council in 692 saw the promotion of the interests and views of the Patriarchate of Constantinople against the See of Rome.